rthalley/dnspython/README.md

 Documentation has moved to [dnspython.readthedocs.io](https://dnspython.readthedocs.io).

 The ChangeLog has been discontinued.
-Please see the git history for detailed change information.
+Please see the github project page and git history for detailed change information.